 But today, a good, new home is designed to become an optimally functioning machine that supports many high tech systems.
-Heating, cooling, appliances, light, entertainment, water, etc. are the norm and need to function as a unit.
+Heating, cooling, appliances, light, entertainment, water, etc. are the norm and need to perform as a unit.
 Why?
 Because they are constantly being used at the same time.
 Just think about what your family is doing at 5pm on a Tuesday night in mid January.
 Think about all the work your home is loyally performing without a whimper.

-Think of Your Home as a Human Body?
+Think of Your Home as a Human Body

 It’s true.
-Many modular home factories now participate in the Green Building and Energy Star programs. but only an architect who is trained, and licensed, will know how get the maximum benefit out of every one of these complicated features.
+Many modular home factories now participate in the Green Building and Energy Star programs.
+But only an architect who is trained and licensed will know how get the maximum benefit out of every one of these complicated features.
 A draftsman in a factory just won’t know how to do it right.